mobileuy/mobileuy.github.io/README.md

 Finally:
 - To build the project run `gulp`.
-- To open the generated static site run `npm start`.
+- Upon build completion, the generated static site will be opened on your default browser.